marcinzygan/React-cart/README.md

 - Added functionallity to dynamically display amount of items and total
 - Added Reducer action to clear cart
 - Added Reducer action to remove single item
+- Added Reducer to increase and decrease item amount
+- Added functionallity to remove item from cart if item amount is less then 1
+- Added reducer action to calculate total of items and price
+- Fetch data from API

 - Have a nice day 🌞
 - 📫 Find me on <a href="https://marcin-zygan.com">marcin-zygan.com</a>